vectara/vectara-docs/www/docs/api-reference/indexing-apis/indexing.md

 or content into a corpus.
 This reference page provides a detailed guide for how to do that.

-## Endpoint Address
+## Standard Indexing Endpoint Address

 <Config v="names.product"/> exposes a REST endpoint at the following URL
 to index content into a corpus:
 <code>https://<Config v="domains.rest.indexing"/>/v1/index</code>

 This page describes the details of interacting with this endpoint.

-## Full Definition
+## Full Standard Indexing Definition

 The full definition of the gRPC interface is covered below.

-### Service
+### Standard Indexing Service

 The indexing service operates by accepting individual documents or messages to be indexed.
 In a short period of time, generally a few minutes, the new content will become available in the search index.

+### Indexing Service Definition

-The definition of the service is shown below.
+The following shows the definition of the service:

 ```protobuf